Hsing Yun: Illness and death

 Hsing Yun died at his residence in Fo Guang Shan monastery on the afternoon of 5 February 2023, after years of unstable health.
 He was 95 (97 according to East Asian age reckoning), and had spent 85 years of his life as a monastic.

 The next day his body was placed in a seated position inside a dome-like container in the shape of the Parinirvana Stupa in Kushinagar, India.
 His body was placed upon a dais inside the Cloud Dwelling Building where he lay in state for seven days while visitors paid their respects.

 Hsing Yun's funeral was held on 13 February, with President Tsai Ing-wen, Premier Chen Chien-jen, KMT chairman Eric Chu, and Kaohsiung mayor Chen Chi-mai in attendance.
 His remains were cremated at Daxian Temple in nearby Tainan, Baihe District.
 His urn was returned to Fo Guang Shan's Longevity Memorial Park the same evening.
-His ashes were interred inside the Patriarch's Shrine nearby the Fo Guang Shan monastery campus.
+His cremated remains and sarira were interred inside the Patriarch's Shrine nearby the Fo Guang Shan monastery campus.
+In March 2026, his remains were portioned into twelve smaller stupas and presented to twelve Fo Guang Shan branch temples across Asia, North America, South America, Europe, and Oceania.